Delegates will be able to choose three from nine of the following workshop sessions throughout the afternoon.

 Bond Bryan Digital have been working as Information Manager on a new £170million laboratory building for the University of Cambridge.
 In this session they share how they are tackling this role to manage and deliver high quality digital information.
 In particular, this session will explain Bond Bryan’s approach to model checking using Solibri at the heart of an openBIM process.

-Level of Definition & Objects
+Level of Definition and Objects

 A building information model contains both graphical and non-graphical information, accurately linked, clearly defined and well structured.
 As stages progress and proposals develop, the graphical and non-graphical data builds in a shared digital space.
 This session will provide an overview of the term “Level of Definition” with reference to objects, and managing and accessing data.

-Mobile Communication & Virtual Reality (VR)
+Mobile Communication and Virtual Reality (VR)

 VR enables better understanding of design requirements before the foundations are laid, reducing waste, cost, and misunderstanding.
 This session will outline the virtual building concept and model-based project workflow, mobile communication, and VR.
+As a VR viewer will be provided, those attending will ideally require a smartphone with gyroscope to fully participate.